Two Poems

 was strong enough to protect itself. she said look

-and it hurts and you’re the only one allowed
+at me and it hurts and you’re the only one allowed

-. every refrain i’d clasped hands with
+to call me that. every refrain i’d clasped hands with

 hoping to hold onto something bigger than my bones.